Censorship of the Bible: Singapore

 Singapore has banned Bibles and other literature published by the publishing arms of the Jehovah's Witnesses.
 A person in possession of banned literature can be fined up to S$2,000 (US$1,333) and jailed up to 12 months for a first conviction.

+North Korea

+Owning or distributing Bibles in North Korea is punishable by imprisonment.

 Catholic

-Today Canon 825 governs Catholic Bible translations:
+Today, Canon 825 governs Catholic Bible translations:

 Books of the sacred scriptures cannot be published unless the Apostolic See or the conference of bishops has approved them.
 For the publication of their translations into the vernacular, it is also required that they be approved by the same authority and provided with necessary and sufficient annotations.

 With the permission of the Conference of Bishops, Catholic members of the Christian faithful in collaboration with separated brothers and sisters can prepare and publish translations of the sacred scriptures provided with appropriate annotations.

 Bible smugglers

-Modern censorship of the Bible has met with resistance from groups such as Open Doors, Voice of the Martyrs, and World Help, which supply Bibles for smuggling or directly smuggle the Bibles themselves into lands where the Bibles or their distribution are prohibited.
+Modern censorship of the Bible has been met with resistance from groups such as Open Doors, Voice of the Martyrs, and World Help, which supply Bibles for smuggling or smuggle the Bibles themselves into nations where the Bibles or their distribution are prohibited.

 Individual Bible smugglers include Andrew van der Bijl, David Hathaway, and John White.